 Just like a treasure map left behind, the purpose of your citations and references page, is to help the reader understand where you got your ideas, and allow them to follow your path for them to reach the same understanding.

-This guide offers links and videos to better understand the specific requirements of multiple citation styles, as well as tips on organizing and selecting resources, and avoiding plagiarism.
+This guide offers links and videos to better understand the multiple citation styles, two bibliographic managers, as well as tips on organizing and selecting resources, and avoiding plagiarism.

 image: wikicommons cc-by-sa